oct2pus/emoji-dl/README.md

 *every one of these spawns a goroutine, increasing the size may actually be worse. size is set to 75 by default.
 ```

-The Download path is the $PWD/instance.name.social
+The Download path is $PWD/instance.name.social